Uniontown city treasurer-elect to be sworn in Monday

-Uniontown City Treasurer-elect Antoinette Hodge will be sworn in Monday at 5 p.m. at city hall, City Solicitor Tim Witt said Thursday afternoon.
+The news came days after Antoinette Hodge filed a federal lawsuit in Pittsburgh, alleging some city officials conspired to keep her from taking office because she is black.

-Witt said Hodge had submitted everything that was required of her to take the oath of office.
+City solicitor Tim Witt said Thursday that Hodge submitted everything required of her to take office, and she would be sworn in at 5 p.m.
+Monday.

-Hodge was not sworn in along with other elected city officials Monday due to not having a current bond in place in accordance with Third-Class City Code.

 “I want to do what Uniontown city residents elected me to do,” Hodge said Thursday.
 “I’m ready to take the oath.”